-As of June 30, 2009 and December 31, 2008, the deferred debt discount was approximately \$313,000 and \$243,000, respectively.
-These amounts will be amortized over the remaining period of underlying outstanding debt.
+As of December 31, 2008, the deferred debt discount was approximately \$243,000, which will be amortized over the remaining period of underlying outstanding debt.

-We had no contractual obligations as of June 30, 2009, with the exception of fixed, non-cancelable operating leases on our office and laboratory facilities in Alameda, California and in Emeryville, California.
+We had no contractual obligations as of March 31, 2009, with the exception of fixed, non-cancelable operating leases on our office and laboratory facilities in Alameda, California and in Emeryville, California.
 In April 2008, we entered into a sublease of office and research laboratory space in Alameda, California.
 We moved our headquarters from the Emeryville location to this new facility.
 The sublease expires on November 30, 2010.
 Base monthly rent will be \$22,600 during 2009, and \$23,339.80 during 2010.
 In addition to base rent, we pay a pro rata share of real property taxes and certain costs related to the operation and maintenance of the building in which the subleased premises are located.
 Under the Emeryville lease, we are committed to make payments of \$15,885 per month, increasing 3% annually, plus our pro rata share of operating costs for the building and office complex, through May 31, 2010.